opengovsg/postmangovsg-guide/README.md

 ## What data can Postman handle?

 We use cloud infrastructure so we can handle up to **Confidential (Cloud-Eligible)** data.
-When in doubt, you should follow IM8’s guidelines on data classification.
+For more information, you may refer to the section of our guide on [IM8 Policies](api-guide/overview/im8-policies.md) (`.gov.sg` login required).

 | Normal email/SMS/Telegram | Non-sensitive to sensitivity low-normal | <ul><li>Transaction</li><li>Notification</li><li>Information broadcast</li><li>Receipts</li><li>Reminders</li></ul> |
 | ------------------------- | --------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |